mehyaa/browser-extension-ai-tab-manager/README.md

 7. Click "Save Settings"

 #### Custom API Setup
+#### Google Gemini Setup
+1. Select "Google Gemini" as the provider
+2. Get an API key from Google AI Studio: https://aistudio.google.com/app/apikey
+3. Enter your API key
+4. Choose a model (e.g., `gemini-1.5-pro-latest` or `gemini-1.5-flash-latest`)
+5. Click "Save Settings"

+Notes:
+- Endpoint is managed by the extension; only the API key and model are required.
+- Ensure your Google account has access to the selected model family.

+#### Anthropic Claude Setup
+1. Select "Anthropic Claude" as the provider
+2. Get an API key from Anthropic Console: https://console.anthropic.com/
+3. Enter your API key
+4. Choose a model (e.g., `claude-3-5-sonnet-20241022`)
+5. Click "Save Settings"

+Notes:
+- Endpoint is managed by the extension; only the API key and model are required.
+- Some models may have access restrictions depending on your account.

 1. Select "Custom API Endpoint"
 2. Enter your API endpoint URL
 3. Enter API key if required